khaled50k/Dental-Clinic-API/README.md

-# Dental Clinic API - Technologies and Dependencies
+# Dental Clinic API

-This document provides an overview of the technologies and dependencies used in the Dental Clinic API project.
+Welcome to the Dental Clinic API Documentation.
+This comprehensive guide provides all the necessary information about the API endpoints, requests, and responses for managing appointments, patients, prescriptions, and authentication in your dental clinic.

 ## Project Information